3 storylines from the Cape Cod Baseball League championship series | NCAA.com

 The Harwich Mariners and Cotuit Kettleers are the final two teams standing in the Cape Cod Baseball League.
-The two teams begin the three-game series for the 2019 CCBL championship Thursday night at 6:30 p.m.
-ET at Whitehouse Field in Harwich.

-Before the series starts, let’s take a look at how we got here and some college baseball players to keep tabs on this weekend on the Cape.

-The Cape League Championship Series begins tomorrow!— Cape League (@Official_CCBL) August 8, 2019
+Cotuit took Game 1 in thrilling, 15-inning style, leaving the Kettleers one win away from their record 17th CCBL championship.

 Cotuit vs. Harwich: How we got to the championship series